Edited By : Renée Deveney

 Why Are Farmers Seeking Paraquat Alternatives?

-Farmers are seeking alternatives to paraquat because of its poor safety profile and the application restrictions that the Environmental Protection Agency has imposed.
-New EPA advice released in 2021 severely limits who can apply paraquat to crops and increases training required for application certification.
-These factors make it difficult to purchase and apply the chemical to agricultural crops.
+Farmers are seeking alternatives to paraquat due to its poor safety profile and the application restrictions imposed by the Environmental Protection Agency (EPA).
+New EPA advice released in 2021 severely limited who can apply paraquat to crops and increased the training required for certification.
+With lawsuits pending connecting paraquat to serious health concerns, Syngenta, the maker of paraquat, announced that it will stop global production of the herbicide by June 2026.
+Many farmers are seeking safer, more readily available options.

-Paraquat has the highest fatality rate of any herbicide.
+Paraquat has one of the highest fatality rates of all herbicides.
 Immediate health risks of ingesting paraquat include severe gastrointestinal issues and dehydration.
-The Centers for Disease Control reports that within days to weeks of ingesting a small to medium amount of paraquat dichloride, people can develop conditions including heart, kidney, liver and lung failure.
+The Centers for Disease Control (CDC) reports that within days to weeks of ingesting a small to medium amount of paraquat dichloride, people can develop conditions including heart, kidney, liver and lung failure.

 Studies have linked long-term Paraquat exposure to Parkinson’s disease.
-People injured using the herbicide have filed paraquat lawsuits against Syngenta and other chemical manufacturers for losses associated with the development of Parkinson’s disease after long-term use.
+People injured after using the herbicide have filed paraquat lawsuits against Syngenta and other chemical manufacturers for losses.
 Safe alternatives to paraquat offer similar benefits without the high risk to human and animal health.

 Who Can Use Paraquat?